MicrosoftDocs/m365copilot-docs/docs/declarative-agent-instructions.md

 Closing instructions can be part of the general directions or a skill description.

+#### Follow up and closing example

--   *Example* After providing a suggestion, ask me if it meets my needs or if adjustments are needed.
+- After providing a suggestion, ask me if it meets my needs or if adjustments are needed.
 - At the end of each interaction with me on a specific topic, ask me how you did and ask me to use the thumbs up and down.

 ## Iterate on your instructions